Xerxes3rd/Wifiibo/README.md

 In order for Wifiibo to read or write any amiibo tags, it needs the amiibo encryption keys.
 Click on the red button labeled "Upload keys" to import or upload your amiibo encryption keys.
 The keys file must be named "key_retail.bin".
 Once you have successfully imported the amiibo encryption keys, the red "Upload keys" button will disappear.

-Using Wifiibo is fairly straightforward.
+Using Wifiibo is fairly straightforward.  amiibo data is pulled from the excellent [amiibo API](https://github.com/N3evin/AmiiboAPI/) by @N3vin.
 In order to write amiibo information to a tag, the tag must be type NTAG215 and must be blank.

-## Updating
+## References & Credits
-If new software releases are made, they will show up in the "releases" folder.
-To easily update your Wifiibo, download the latest release binary, then go to http://wifiibo.local/update.
-Select the "bin" file you downloaded, and click the "Update" button.
-When updating is complete, the page will change to "OK."
-Go back to http://wifiibo.local and verify that the version number in the upper-right corner of the screen has been updated.
+Wifiibo mostly uses software & libraries written by others.
+The following resources were used to develop Wifiibo:
+* [Kostia Plays](https://games.kel.mn/en/create-amiibo-clones-with-arduino/) - Tons of info on how to read & write amiibos by @konstantin-kelemen
+* [amiitool](https://github.com/socram8888/amiitool) - Software to encrypt/decrypt amiibo data
+* [GBATemp](http://wiki.gbatemp.net/wiki/Amiibo) - amiibo data structure information
+* [3dBrew](https://www.3dbrew.org/wiki/Amiibo) - amiibo/NTAG215 data structure information

+### To-Do
+* MFRC-522 NFC chip support
+  * Pull requests welcome; ensure it implements the NFCInterface pure virtual class
+* Card emulation support using PN532
+  * Not sure if this is possible- the documentation on the PN532 states that in emulation mode, only 4-byte IDs are supported.
+Might be able to supply raw page data to get it to work.